Trucking company taking donations to areas hardest hit by Hurricane Ian - NewsBreak

 Kentucky Bourbon Trail on pace to set visitations record

 FRANKFORT, Ky.
-(AP) - The Kentucky Distillers’ Association says the Kentucky Bourbon Trail is on a pace to surpass the record-high number of distillery visitations in a year.
-It says the rise in bourbon tourism means distilleries along the Kentucky Bourbon Trail and Kentucky Bourbon Trail Craft Tour will...
+(AP) - Those with the Kentucky Distillers’ Association say the Kentucky Bourbon Trail is on a pace to surpass the record-high number of distillery visitations in a year.
+They say the increase in bourbon tourism means distilleries along the Kentucky Bourbon Trail and Kentucky Bourbon Trail Craft...

 Loretta Lynn remembered for impact on country music and eastern Kentucky